BlockchainCommons/sweeptool-cli/README.md

 2. Using *sweeptool* with UR based format is fairly new and therefore experimental.

-Both of the risk (1 and 2) may lead to a loss of funds.
+Both of the risks (1 and 2) may lead to a loss of funds.
 To mitigate this risk user MUST double check the output results of *Sweeptool* with the input results of an (offline) signing device which user signs the PSBT with.
 Specifically, the entries that MUST match are: *PSBT*, *destination address* and the amount of *funds swept*.